 What’s the fastest way to level up in Final Fantasy 14?
-One of the best things about Square Enix’s epic MMO is its range of excellent Jobs.
-But, who wants a load of weaksauce characters languishing at their lower levels?
-Before you can luxuriate in your large roster of powerfully-boosted characters, you’re going to need to engage in a bit of FFXIV power leveling.
+One of the best things about Square Enix’s epic MMO game is its range of excellent jobs.
+The character you create can play any and every job released, so it can take some time to get your character up to scratch in multiple areas.
+You’re going to need to engage in a bit of FFXIV power leveling.

 FFXIV Shadowbringers leveling tips